SergeWilfried/dunia-protocol-core/docs/protocol/references/coreref.md

 function feiBalance() external view returns (uint256);
 ```

-Returns the amount of FEI held by this contract
+Returns the amount of COWRIE held by this contract

 ### tribeBalance